rhymedys/rhy-set-product-config-loader/README.md

 # set-product-config-loader
-set AppConfig to default when in product's development
+set AppConfig to default state when in product's development